e-compfast/management/README.md

-# management
+# Testing Management Source Code
-Test Management Source Code
+This is Training For Management Source Code